hungryGeek16/Data/log.md

 * Ran ```make all``` in caffe main directory.
 Hencce it created ssd.bin in build/example/cpp_classification/

-* Ran this command ```./ssd.bin```  and the output said there's no detection found in the image and the inference took 1.16363 ms which is dobule the time taken in python.
+* Ran this command ```./ssd.bin```  and the output detections were found in the image but values were different and the inference took 1.16363 ms which is double the time taken in python.

 * At the end it prints some gibberish lines which it calls **MEMORY_MAPS*..